-3.6 6.
-Places Are Subjective and Historical
+Chapter 10 Places Are Subjective and Historical

 Like C1, C6 has a positive and critical form.
 In its positive form, its point is that subjectivity, personal experience and history play an important role in the dynamics of places.
 This part of C6 is self-evident and does not need testing.
 The critical form of C6, however, does need to be addressed.
 It basically argues that, while scholars involved in the study of place know that history and subjectivity play an important role in health, they ignore this type of research, opting instead for quantitative analysis.
-As Cummins et al [19] explain: While a call has been made to explore health as the "lived" and "embodied" experiences of people interacting with their settings, these ideas "remain poorly integrated into empirical research" (p.
+As Cummins et al [22] explain: While a call has been made to explore health as the "lived" and "embodied" experiences of people interacting with their settings, these ideas "remain poorly integrated into empirical research" (p.
 1829).
-To address this lack of integration, researchers need to incorporate into their work "information about settings that are drawn from reported views of residents, as well as from independently measured indicators of local conditions" ([19], p.
+To address this lack of integration, researchers need to incorporate into their work "information about settings that are drawn from reported views of residents, as well as from independently measured indicators of local conditions" ([21], p.
 1830).

-While readers may not know, complexity scientists almost unanimously share the same "anti-qualitative" bias as the study of place.
-In fact, following Smith and Jenks[55] and others (e.g., [13], [15]), there is almost no qualitative or historical research done in complexity science.
-For example, as Gatrell [28] states, "[T]he human voice seems to be missing from much of the complexity theory.
-The qualitative is there, but in the form of qualitative structures and patterns, not in the nature of
+While readers may not know, complexity scientists almost unanimously share the same "anti-qualitative" bias as the study of place-by qualitative we mean here a bias away from field studies or narrative or historical data and archives.
+In fact, following Smith and Jenks [63] and others (e.g., [15, 17]), there is almost no qualitative or historical research done in complexity science.
+For example, as Gatrell [30] states, "[T]he human voice seems to be missing from much of complexity theory.
+The qualitative is there, but in the form of qualitative structures and patterns, not in the nature of the embodied actor" (p.
+2669).
+And so, pace our Definitional Test of Complex Systems (DTCS), the inclusion of C6 in Table 1.1 constitutes a novel and important addition to the otherwise obstinately 'natural-science' based definition of complex systems typically imported into the social and health sciences.